fab-spec/fab/README.md

   └── _assets     (directory of assets for this release)
 ```

-> _It is desirable, but not required, to use [`deterministic-zip`](https://npm.im/deterministic-zip) to create this file.
-This will ensure that two FABs with identical contents will themselves be identical._
+> _All FAB tooling uses [`deterministic-zip`](https://npm.im/deterministic-zip) to create this file, which means that two FABs with identical contents will themselves be identical._

 ### `server.js`